zainkhalid08/reminders/readme.md

 # NPM
 npm run production

+# CODE
+1. views/partials : where front end partials are kept
+2. the way we want the text to be displayed for visitors, we'll store the text in that way in db.(insead of getting in that way-less loadtime.)

 # EXTRA
             // also validate that ref is valid in content's ayah
 # Options

 BEFORE DEPLOYMENT
-*finalize urls
-	*friday-sermons
-	*friday-sermon/the-last-day/masjid-al-haram/1
-	*friday-sermon/1/the-last-day/masjid-al-haram This is good *mins read is also to be done.
 *makesure to rename assets as unique as it caused that access forbidden error.
 The link is accessable anyways so the point is that make sure that those directories arne't accessable.
+FIRST WE'LL GO FOR staging.remindersforgood.com and then...
 *store ayah and hadith in db.(i can show a trending or a reminder ayah/hadith and then show that post...)
-*don't reveal the id.
 *meta description for seo

 -